Skip to main content

 This is a piece I wrote for my blog that was inspired by an interaction I had with a mother of one of the students enrolled at Oxbow Academy.
 She was having a hard time seeing her part in the issues surrounding her son being in treatment.
 This isn't just a mom thing...Dads are equally found blaming others to help themselves feel better about the situation they find themselves in.

-So, as we enter the Holiday Season, lets not carry grudges.
-Lets recognize that it is "our" responsibility to manage our emotions in a responsible way.
-That doesn't mean we stuff them down or ignore they exist.
+So, as we enter the Holiday Season, let’s not carry grudges.
+Let’s recognize that it is *our* responsibility to manage our emotions in a responsible way.
+That doesn't mean we stuff them down or ignore their existence.
 It means we exercise some introspection and insight and then act on that accordingly in a kind and compassionate manner.
 We all have crap!
 Everyone has crap!!
 When it damages our relationships, the crap wins!!!
 I hate crap!!
 Crap is good to hate, not family.

 Love you all,